jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

 ### Define a Java class to hold constants

-I've created a project called behavior-tutorial-common.
-It will contain a Java class called [SomeCoRatingsModel](https://github.com/jpotts/alfresco-developer-series/blob/master/behaviors/behavior-tutorial-common/src/main/java/com/someco/model/SomeCoRatingsModel.java).
-The only reason I am breaking it out into its own project is that it makes it easier for other projects to use it as a dependency.

-The class looks like this:
+It is often convenient to put model-related constants in a class.
+In this case, that class is called SomeCoRatingsModel and it looks like this:

     public interface SomeCoRatingsModel {